-Subsistence (M & IE) must be adjusted for meals furnished to the traveler by a third party or included in the registration fee.
+Fixed Meal (Per diem, subsistence, M & IE) allowance must be adjusted for meals furnished to the traveler by a third party or included in the registration fee.

 The traveler's M&IE allowance must be adjusted by deducting the appropriate amount shown in the CONUS chart for travel within continental United States and the OCONUS chart for meal deductions outside the continental United States and foreign travel.